coolrox95/Melvor-Idle-Combat-Simulator/README.md

 ## Instructions:
 1. Toggle the display of the simulator using the option on the game's sidebar.
 2. Select your gear using the drop down menus, or import it from the game.
 Select Prayers using the prayer menu.
+Select potions from the potions menu.
 3. Select simulation options:
  - Max Hits: Controls the maximum number of attempts to hit an enemy before the simulation times out.
  - #Trials: Controls the number of times each enemy is simulated.
 Higher values lead to more accuracy at the expense of longer computation time.